csobr/damiir/README.md

 # damiir

-Damiir means conscious in Somali.
+## damiir means conscious in Somali.

 Our jobs should be an opportunity to reduce suffering in the world where we can.